fdovila/GAIA_technical_whitepaper/readme.md

 the difference between the desired dynamics and actual dynamics in the higher layer.

-In the GAIA framework, we use backpropagation to adjust the parameters of the connections between meta-users by minimizing the loss function *L*:
+In the GAIA framework, Iuse backpropagation to adjust the parameters of the connections between meta-users by minimizing the loss function *L*: